contiv/contiv.github.io/websrc/source/documents/networking/bgp.md

           RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)
 ```

-##STEP 6: Verify that the switches have the container routes
+Verify that the switches have the container routes:

 ```
 Switch-1# show ip route